invisible-college/statebus/readme.md

-# Statebus
+# Statebus Tutorial

-Statebus is a replacement for HTTP that synchronizes state.
+Statebus is a new version of HTTP that synchronizes state.
-  - All state has a URL, and can be accessed uniformly throughout the app
+  - All state has a URL, with `state://`
   - State can be a function of other state
-  - Statebus guarantees all state is synchronized automatically
+  - Statebus guarantees all state is synchronized automatically.

-# Tutorial

-Let's make a chat app.
+Let's see how to make a chat app.

-We've broken the training into two parts: Making a client and Making a server.
-Most of the logic is in the client, because Statebus [collapses time and space](https://github.com/invisible-college/statebus/blob/v6/readme.md#fetch-and-save-are-reactive-functions).
-The server implements access control.

 ## Making a client

-You don't need to download anything.
-You don't need to run a server.
-You can make a full-fledged app with just a single .html file on your computer.
-Here's a chat app:
+No server needed!

+Just put the following code into a .html file on your computer, and double-click it to get a working chat that's synchronized with all Statebus users:

 ```coffeescript
 <script type="statebus">                          # Scripts with this tag are interpreted by statebus